 The Agile approach is often mistakenly considered to be a single methodology.
 Yet, there are dozens of methodologies and certain practices that have not been touched upon in this research.

-Regardless of the exact methodologies and techniques they use, Agile teams have proven to increase profits 37 percent faster and generate 30 percent more revenue than non-agile companies.
-Higher speed, flexibility, and productivity achieved through such approaches are the key drivers which motivate more and more organizations to switch to Agile.
+Regardless of the exact methodologies and techniques they use, Agile teams have proven to increase profits 37 percent faster and generate 30 percent more revenue than non-Agile companies.
+Higher speed, flexibility, and productivity achieved through such approaches are the key drivers that motivate more and more organizations to switch to Agile.

 However, there is always a place for diversity.
 Depending on your business requirements and goals, you might still benefit from using the Waterfall model or the combination of the two.

 1. Pulse of the Profession 2017 – http://www.pmi.org/-/media/pmi/documents/public/pdf/learning/thought-leadership/pulse/pulse-of-the-profession-2017.pdf?sc_lang_temp=en